ACDguide/BigData/_sources/platforms/platforms-nci-ood.md

 ### FAQ

-The OOD documentation contains a few [useful FAQs](https://opus.nci.org.au/display/OOD/OOD+FAQ), including
+The OOD documentation contains a few [useful FAQs](https://opus.nci.org.au/display/OOD/OOD+FAQ), including:
 - `/home` space over quota
 - sessions go straight from launching to "completed", can't log in (this is a conda issue!)
 - resource limitations
 - other assorted login problems

+Additional tips:
+- Sometimes users report seeing `Bad Request
+Your browser sent a request that this server could not understand.
+Size of a request header field exceeds server limit.` This can be resolved by deleting the cookies for OOD, it is a known issue and NCI recommend working in a private/incognito browser window.